beehive-lab/TornadoVM/.github/pull_request_template.md

 #### Backend/s tested

+Mark the affected backends by the PR.

 - [ ] OpenCL
 - [ ] PTX
+- [ ] SPIRV

 #### OS tested

+Mark the affected OS/s by the PR.

 - [ ] Linux
 - [ ] OSx